 Liking But Not Loving Your Career

-I answered a question on liking but not loving your career on 12 February 2012.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on liking but not loving your career on Philosophy in Action Radio on 12 February 2012.
+You can listen to or download the podcast segment below – or check out the whole episode.

 What should I do if I have a good job but not burning professional ambition?
 I have a good job that pays well.
 I perform my job well to the best of my ability.
 But I don't feel about it the same way that Howard Roark felt about the field of architecture in The Fountainhead or that Dagny felt about the railroad business in Atlas Shrugged.
 I don't hate my job – I do enjoy the work and the people I work with.
 But it's not my burning passion.
 On a scale of 1-to-10, my paying job (and the overall field) is a 7, but I also have various non-paying outside hobbies and activities that are more of a 8 or 9 for me.
 Should I try to cultivate a strong passion for my paying job?
 Or look for a different line of work?
 Or ramp up my pursuit of various hobbies and outside activities that give me greater satisfaction on the side?

 My Answer, In Brief: A person's work should serve his life, and sometimes that means choosing the one career that you're wildly passionate about, and sometimes that means choosing a career that you enjoy, but that enables you to pursue other values.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 My first book, Responsibility & Luck: A Defense of Praise and Blame, is available for purchase in paperback, as well as for Kindle and Nook.